okansungur/drafts/read6.md

 In monolithic architecture, applications are built as one large system, whereas in micro-service architecture we divide the application into modular components which are independent of each other

+Service is defined by its public interface.Microservice is a service with a micro public interface.

 #### Monolithic architecture advantages:
 - Development is quite simple
 - Testing a monolith is also simple, just start the application and do the end-to-end testing, Selenium can be used to do the automation testing